Shalwaban/bgp_hijack_lab/README.md

 ## Using the lab

-The routers can be accessed with shell and the end users with bash:
+The routers can be accessed with shell & the end users with bash:

 ```
 docker exec -it R1 sh